lukasztecza/phpSample/README.md

 - run `vagrant up`
 - for tests bootstrap `php vendor/codeception/codeception/codecept bootstrap`
 - add tests and run `php vendor/codeception/codeception/codecept run`
+- create `src/Config/parameters.json` - you may use `scripts/createParameters.php`
 - app should be accessible at `http://localhost:8080/`